Turkish coffee fortune telling is an ancient Arabic-culture custom that many people enjoy everywhere. Only gifted women do it. Check it out!

 Whether it occurs instinctively after supper or presented by an expert, the regular coffee cup reading is popular divination feature from the Arabic culture.

-It was a magical moment after meals.
+This Turkish Coffee Fortune Telling session was a magical moment after meals.
 We had such fun.
 Everything was taken very lightly and with great joy.
 No big deal mysticism.

 Brazil is a country with many different ethnicities, and Arabic Brazilian coffee drinkers maintain that cultural habit very alive.